QuestForTetris/tetris-writeup/Hardware.md

 ![Read Queue](http://imgur.com/EkqUHae.png)

 ## ALU
-The ALU functions similarly to the read queue.
+The ALU functions similarly to the read queue, in that it uses an SR latch to keep track of where to send a signal.
 First, the SR latch of the logic circuit corresponding to the opcode of the instruction is set using a multiplexer.
 Next, the first and second argument's values are ANDed with the SR latch, and then are passed to the logic circuits.
 The clock signal resets the latch as it's passing so that the ALU can be used again.